SRSG-Workshops/spreadsheets/index.md

 > ## Getting Started
 > This lesson assumes no prior knowledge of the computational skills or tools apart from the basic
-> usage of spreadsheets and spreadsheet software.
+> usage of spreadsheet software.
 >
 > To get started, follow the directions in the "[Setup](setup/)" section to
 > follow installation instructions and download the lesson data to your computer.